 The Glass Bead Game

 The Glass Bead game is a metaphor inspired by the game of Go.
-The book carefully avoids describing a physical manifestion, though it ascribes its origins to beads on wires arranged like lines on musical notation.
-Many sets of Go stones are made out of glass.
+The novel carefully avoids describing a physical manifestation, though it ascribes its origins to beads on wires arranged like lines on musical notation – many sets of Go stones are made out of glass.
 It was first mentioned by Hesse in an idyllic poem ''Hours in the Garden'' (1936), composed during the same period he was writing the book.
 “The Glass Bead Game is an act of mental synthesis through which the spiritual values of all ages are perceived as simultaneously present and vitally alive” (Theodore Ziolkowski).
 Hesse was a seeker of enlightenment much influenced by Eastern philosophy.

 The book is written as though by a scholar writing in the 25th century.
 There is a good translation into English by Richard and Clara Winston that captures some of the ironic sense Hesse had in pretending to be a pedantic future scholar.
 The book has been translated into many languages.

 - The article Literature lists many other books referring to Go

 This may be disputed: see the discussion below.